Anne (1702 - 14) Read about Anne

 was even higher than 21 shillings due to market fluctuations in the value, or

-escaped your notice that with Queen Anne gold coinage in particular, when they
+your notice that with Queen Anne gold coinage in particular, when they do come

 with associated Spink tickets.
 Interestingly, Spink now appear to use the Ellerby